Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 ## Compatibility with v1 engine
 <!-- How can one tell that v2 engine pagination is compatible with v1? -->

-The REST API will remain the same.
-However, v1 cursors are a thin wrapper over OpenSearch's scroll API.
+The REST API will remain the same, however some behaviour will have to change.

-This is not possible with v2 engine because it may perform some queries in-memory.
+v1 cursors are a thin wrapper over OpenSearch's scroll API, all queries are pushed down to OpenSearch.

-As a result, the cursor format will change and some
+This is not possible with v2 engine.
+At the very least, OpenSearch results need to be converted to JDBC format.

 # Behaviour Specification
 ## Default Scenario